collective/collective.recipe.htpasswd/README.rst

         nutz:crackme

-For use the md5 method this recipe relies in the `python-aprmd5 package`_, then to install it you must modify the buildout part to include the md5 ``extras_require`` setting and install the build depencies for the python-aprmd5 package.
+For use the ``md5`` algorithm this recipe relies in the `python-aprmd5 package`_, then to install it you must modify the buildout part to include the md5 ``extras_require`` setting and install the build depencies for the python-aprmd5 package.
 In Debian GNU/Linux the package is the `libaprutil1-dev`_.
 It contain the develoment headers of the `Apache Portable Runtime Utility Library`_.

 After that modify the part in the ``buildout.cfg`` it must look like this: